openedx/paragon/src/Modal/README.md

 ### `onClose` (function; required)
 `onClose` is a function that is called on close.
 It can be used to perform actions upon closing of the modal, such as restoring focus to the previous logical focusable element.

+### `parentSelector` (string; optional)
+`parentSelector` is the selector for an element in the dom which the modal should be rendered under.
+It uses querySelector to find the first element that matches that selector, and then creates a react portal to a div underneath the parent element.